TimeLighting: Guided Exploration of 2D Temporal Network Projections: Design Considerations

-\paragraph{Data, Tasks.} The data we aim to visualize and explore with \sys represents a temporal network~\cite{simonetto2018event,arleo2022event}.
-In a temporal network $D = (V,E,T)$, with $V$ the set of nodes, $E$ the set of edges, and $T \in \Re$ represents the time-dependant \textit{attributes}.
-These take the form of functions in the $V \times T$ and $E \times T$ domains for nodes and edges, respectively.
-For simplicity, and in accordance with existing literature, we consider all attribute functions as piece-wise linear functions.
+\textbf{Data}. \sys aims to support the visualization, analysis, and exploration of interval temporal network data~\cite{12Holme}.
+In a temporal network $D = (V,E)$, $V$ is the set of nodes, $E$ is the set of edges.
+Each node and edge comes with time-dependant (expressed as $t \in \Re$ in the following) \textit{attributes}.
+These take the form of functions in the $V \times t$ and $E \times t$ domains for nodes and edges, respectively.
+For simplicity, and in accordance with existing literature~\cite{simonetto2018event,arleo2022event}, we consider all attribute functions as piece-wise linear functions.
 The \textit{appearance} $A_x$ attribute, for example, models the intervals in time in which nodes and edges exist:

 $A_v$ and $A_e$ map to the node and edge insertion and deletion \textit{events}, respectively.
 For this reason, these graphs are also called \textit{event-based} networks, and the terms, temporal and event-based, will be used interchangeably in the remainder of this paper.
-The \textit{position} $P_v : V \times T \rightarrow \Re^2$ attribute describes the nodes' position over time.
+The \textit{position} $P_v : V \times t \rightarrow \Re^2$ attribute describes the nodes' position over time.
 The following is an example of how each node's ($v \in V$) position is computed by an event-based layout algorithm describing the movement over time and space:

+Therefore, each node draws a \textit{trajectory} in time and space.
+While a timesliced drawing would require computing the node coordinates at each point in time, in a temporal layout these trajectories must be computed and optimized in the three dimensions of the space-time cube.
+It is a complex and computationally intensive operation: in this paper, we use the \texttt{MultiDynNoS}~\cite{arleo2022event} event-based layout algorithm to generate the drawings of the temporal graphs.

+\textbf{Users}.
+Temporal graph drawing is a difficult concept to comprehend and put into practice.
+With \sys we attempt to lower the bar of the necessary expertise to deal with these drawings by introducing guidance (see Section~\ref{sec:guidance}).
+However, in our system, we still target users with expertise in graph drawing.
+We, therefore, primarily aim to support the target audience of dynamic network visualization experts and support them in the analysis of temporal graphs.
+We further consider their feedback and discuss directions for future work on how to adapt the system to support novice users in extracting insights from temporal graphs.

-In this paper, we use the \texttt{MultiDynNoS}~\cite{arleo2022event} event-based layout algorithm to generate the drawings of the graphs. \sys is designed for a number of user tasks, which we characterize using the task taxonomy for network evolution analysis by Ahn et al.~\cite{ahn2014} and the taxonomy of operations on the space-time cube by Bach et al.~\cite{17Bach}, and are described in the following.
+\textbf{Tasks}.
+We derive \sys tasks from the task taxonomy for network evolution analysis by Ahn et al.~\cite{ahn2014} and the taxonomy of operations on the space-time cube by Bach et al.~\cite{17Bach}.
+The specific tasks are discussed in the following, along with a short description and justification.